sjunepark/ai-development-system/rules/knowledge_manager_instructions.md

    - Group files that should be read together

 3. **Maintain Multiple Organization Schemes**
-   - Task-based: What Development Agent is trying to accomplish
+   - Task-based: What Coding agent is trying to accomplish
    - Feature-based: Which part of the system is being worked on
    - Problem-based: Specific issues or challenges